vemel/boto3_type_annotations/docs/README.md

 bucket.upload_file(Filename="my.txt", key="my-txt")
 ```

-## If IDE autocomplete does not work
+## If IDE auto-complete does not work

-`mypy` correctly reveals types for `boto3-stubs`, but autocomplete in your IDE probably does not support
+`mypy` correctly reveals types for `boto3-stubs`, but auto-complete in your IDE probably does not support
-overloaded functions, so methods and arguments autocomplete will not be very useful.
+overloaded functions, so methods and arguments auto-complete will not be very useful.

 To help IDE to resolve types correctly, there are some helper functions that return correct types with
 no function overloads.